Old Town Quarry

 Arts and Culture

-As we look to the future the Quarry will host a programme of community lead events.
-If you have would like to get involved please contact development@wsm-tc.gov.uk
+As we look to the future, the Quarry will host community-led programmes of events and activities.
+If you would like to get involved, please contact quarry@wsm-tc.gov.uk

-In the past the Quarry has been home to many events, including outdoor Cinema, Halloween events, Comedy and live music.
+The Quarry has previously been home to many different events including outdoor cinema, Halloween events, comedy and live music.

 History